FrodeHus/QuiCLI/README.md

 The framework is built on top of Microsoft.Extensions.DependencyInjection and Microsoft.Extensions.Configuration, which means that it is possible to use the same configuration and dependency injection system as in ASP.NET Core.

-As an example of an application that uses QuiCLI, see [SecurityCenterCLI](https://github.com/FrodeHus/SecurityCenterCLI).
+As an example of an application that uses QuiCLI, see [SecurityCenterCLI](https://github.com/FrodeHus/SecurityCenterCLI) and [RFDump](https://github.com/FrodeHus/RFDump).

 ## Features